 These are soils that do not have a plastic limit, or do not go through a plastic phase, such as fairly clean sand, rock dust, etc.

-Typically, non-plastic soils make excellent road materials when properly confined under wearing course (i.e., rock dust).
+Typically, non-plastic soils make excellent road materials when properly confined under a wearing course (i.e., rock dust).

 That said, using non-plastic soil as a base can sometimes create problems in construction.